 You can incorporate a company online and reserve a company name so that no one else can register it.
 Company formation in the UK is a very straightforward and inexpensive process that requires submitting an application to Companies House.
 You can complete the application via Companies House Web Incorporation Service, but it is cheaper and easier to go through an online company formation agent.

-At Quality Company Formations, our 4-step online company registration process is incredibly easy, with prices starting at £9.99 + VAT.
+At Quality Company Formations, our 4-step online company registration process is incredibly easy, with prices starting at £11.99 plus VAT.
 Once you have checked the availability of the name that you’d like to reserve, you will need to spend just a few minutes completing our simple online application form.
-Our team will review it thoroughly to check for any mistakes, then it will be submitted electronically to Companies House for approval.
+Our team will review it thoroughly to check for any mistakes, and then it will be submitted electronically to Companies House for approval.

 How to find out if a company name is available to reserve